NanoComp/meep/doc/docs/Python_Tutorials/Third_Harmonic_Generation.md

 ![](../images/3rd-harm-1d-vs-chi.png#center)

 As can be shown from coupled-mode theory or, equivalently, follows from [Fermi's golden rule](https://en.wikipedia.org/wiki/Fermi's_golden_rule), the third-harmonic power must go as the *square* of $\chi^{(3)}$ as long as the nonlinearity is weak (i.e. in the first Born approximation limit, where the ω source is not depleted significantly).
 This is precisely what we see on the above graph, where the slope of the black line indicates an exact quadratic dependence, for comparison.
-Once the nonlinearity gets strong enough, however, this approximation is no longer valid and the dependence is complicated.
+Once the nonlinearity becomes strong enough, however, this approximation is no longer valid and the dependence is complicated.

 Finally, we note that increasing the current amplitude by a factor of $F$ or the Kerr susceptibility $\chi^{(3)}$ by a factor $F^3$ should generate the *same* third-harmonic power in the *weak* nonlinearity approximation.
 And indeed, we see: